Perry Farrell on being a solutionist, an innovator and that time he freed slaves in Sudan

 Perry Farrell vowed he’d wait until the age of 60 before penning his memoirs.
 The prospect is a thrilling one, of course, and sure to yield a raft of jaw-dropping tales if the Jane’s Addiction frontman’s revelations to K! over the years – involving SWAT team busts, epic orgies, and herculean drug use – is anything to go by.
 And that’s to say nothing of the fact he popularised the touring festival with Lollapalooza, and single-handedly saved Coachella when the hipster-favourite found itself close to financial ruin in the early 2000s.

 “I’ve gone to the music biography section and they’re always good reads, but some of these guys are trying to tell us about their life and they don’t even have a wrinkle on their face,” he says now.
 “What can they really talk about?
 I can sure fill up some pages.”
-True to his word, when Perry reached his seventh decade in March of last year, and with the outbreak of COVID-19 clearing his schedule by halting touring plans, he sat down and began raiding the memory banks, and before long had a manuscript of more than 500 pages, which, he says, caused his editor to “shit a brick”.
+True to his word, when Perry reached his seventh decade in March 2019, and with the outbreak of COVID-19 clearing his schedule by halting touring plans, he sat down and began raiding the memory banks, and before long had a manuscript of more than 500 pages, which, he says, caused his editor to “shit a brick”.

-In the quest for something more manageable to be going along with, Perry decided to produce a slimmer tome, providing commentary for the many images from his 35-year career, which will be included as part of a lavish retrospective of his music and art outside of Jane’s Addiction and Porno For Pyros.
+In the quest for something more manageable to be going along with, Perry decided to produce a slimmer tome, providing commentary for the many images from his 35-year career, which was included as part of a lavish retrospective of his music and art outside of Jane’s Addiction and Porno For Pyros.
 Perry Farrell – The Glitz; The Glamour is a must-have for fans of the man dubbed ‘The Godfather of Alternative Rock’, featuring offerings from his first band Psi Com (a post-punk outfit heavily indebted to Joy Division and Siouxie and the Banshees) as well as Perry’s debut solo album, 2001’s Song Yet To Be Sung, released the same year he freed 2,300 women and children from slavery in the Sudan.

 Things are brought up to date with the inclusion of Perry’s more recent musical ventures, Satellite Party and Kind Heaven Orchestra, both co-fronted with his wife and muse Etty and charting his emerging fascination with immersive performance.
 As well as reflecting a breadth and ambition, the set boasts a dazzling array of A‑list collaborators, including his Jane’s Addiction bandmates Dave Navarro and Stephen Perkins, Red Hot Chili Peppers John Frusciante and Flea, Foo Fighters’ Taylor Hawkins, Extreme’s Nuno Bettencourt, and Joy Division/New Order legend Peter Hook.